dfinity/portal/docs/developer-docs/best-practices/considerations-for-nft-devs.md

-# Coniderations for NFT developers
+# Considerations for NFT developers

 ## What is an NFT?

 An NFT or Non-fungible Token is a record on a blockchain that is associated with a particular digital or physical asset.
-The unique digital representation on a blockchain allows the proving of ownership as well as trading of NFTs.
+The unique digital representation on a blockchain allows the proving of ownership as well as their trading.

 ## NFTs on the Internet Computer

 The Internet Computer (IC) brings a lot of potential for NFTs.
 For digital assets like images, sound clips, or videos, the entire assets can live on-chain and can be included in on-chain games or metaverse experiences.
-Furthermore, we can imagine dynamic NFTs that change based on IC-internal and external data via HTTPS outcalls.
+Furthermore, we can imagine dynamic NFTs that change based on IC-internal and external data via [HTTPS outcalls](/https-outcalls).

-Although there are many applications of NFTs, for many of them the defining characteristic is their permanence and immutability (or evolution according to predefined rules).
-Some of the design decisions of the IC, such as the reverse gas model and the upgradability of canister smart contracts, require the NFT developer to be mindful of details that do not apply to other smart contract platforms.
+For many applications, the defining characteristic is their permanence and immutability (or evolution according to predefined rules).
+Some of the design decisions of the IC, such as the reverse gas model and the upgradability of canister smart contracts, require the NFT developer to be particularly aware.

 An NFT implementation on the IC typically has the following three functions:

-1) A registry that tracks ownership and allows transfers
+1. A registry that tracks ownership and allows transfers
-2) A ledger or transaction history
+2. A ledger or transaction history
-3) The actual asset (in the case of digital assets)
+3. The actual asset (in the case of digital assets)

 Depending on the architecture, all of these functions may be in one canister or spread across multiple canisters right up to an asset canister per individual NFT.
-The actu

-In the following, we discuss some best practices and topics to think about when creating or evaluating an NFT implementation.
+Each of these canisters must not run out of cycles, and should be protected against arbitrary code changes.
+In the following, we discuss some of the mechanisms, tools, and ideas that support NFT developers and their users to achieve these goals.

 ## The Basics

 ### Top up all canisters very generously

 Make sure that all canisters have enough cycles to sustain a few years to begin with.
 Storage and computation on the IC are magnitudes less expensive than on other platforms, so don’t be stingy.
-To make it easy for others to top up the canisters you should add the [black hole canister](https://github.com/ninegua/ic-blackhole) as a controller to the NFT canisters.
+To make it easy for others to top up the canisters you should consider adding the [black hole canister](https://github.com/ninegua/ic-blackhole) as a controller to the NFT canisters.
 This allows users to use the [Tip Jar service](https://k25co-pqaaa-aaaab-aaakq-cai.ic0.app/) to top up the canisters.

 ### Set a generous freezing threshold